Sebby11/Go-Golang-Basics/README.md

 ## Getting This Repository on your machine

-If you're using terminal you want to type: `git clone [url]` The "[url]" will be found inside the green button that says "clone or download"
+If you're using terminal you want to type: `git clone [url]` The "[url]" will be found inside the green button that says "clone or download".
+Make sure you're cloning it somewhere you can get to easily!

 ## Basic git commands